aaronsaray/slack-conversation-export/README.md

 - [ ] Figure out what to do if a failed download - delete it?
 - [ ] Download attachments maybe at some point?
 - [ ] Figure out how to download posts
+- [ ] Incremental export based on date option (this won't necessarily be friendly if people alter history tho)